manuellapaez/Agents-AzureAIFoundry/README.md

 ## Mapped Improvements
 The following enhancements have been identified for future iterations:

+- **Automated Scheduling**: Enable the email reader routine to run automatically at defined intervals (e.g., via cron job, task scheduler, or background service), removing the need for manual execution.
 - **Dynamic Folder Detection**: Replace hardcoded folder ID with automatic lookup by name or metadata.
 - **Environment Variable Support**: Move sensitive credentials and configuration to `.env` files for better security.
 - **Error Handling**: Improve resilience against malformed emails, empty fields, or failed API responses.